Wheat harvest behind, corn silking ahead, pastures looking better

 Corn silking, at 21% in Nebraska, was ahead of the normal of 15% by this date.
 Last year only 7% of the corn in Nebraska had silked by July 9.

 On the other hand, the soybeans appear to be right on schedule.
-Forty-three percent of the state’s soybeans had silked by last Sunday according to the estimates.
+Forty-three percent of the state’s soybeans had started blooming by last Sunday according to the estimates.
 That compares with 38% last year and the five year average of 42%.

 The topsoil moisture in Nebraska was rated 14% very short, 26% short, 57% adequate and 3% surplus.
 The subsoil moisture was rated 23% very short, 38% short, 38% adequate and 1% surplus.